nataliiasolomchak21/moviegeek-booking/README.md

 ![Messages](documentation/readme_files/signed-out-message.png)
 </details>

-Each of the alert messages being displayed when the various actions such as Sign In, Log In, Log Out, Create, Edit or Delete a booking is being done to give a visual feedback to the user.
+Each of the alert messages being displayed when the various actions such as Sign Up, Log In, Log Out, Create, Edit or Delete a booking is being done to give a visual feedback to the user.
 The user can close the message or it will dissapear in a few seconds.

 #### Error pages
 <details><summary><b>403 Forbidden</b></summary>